 I have always been immersed in the value of creative practice.
 Both of my parents were artists, and there was no question in my household that art and music and words were things to be valued and cherished.
 I don’t recall ever discussing the financial value of creativity – that didn’t matter, as long as I found my own artistic voice and learned how to use it.
 It was an unusual household and one I’m very grateful for.

 Later in my life, as an emerging writer and filmmaker, I realised that my parents had been shielding me from the important conversation about financial value and creative practice.
 Rent had to be paid, mouths fed, and I needed to make my practice pay my bills.
 I had to find out how to gain economic value from my craft, and not just creative and cultural worth.
-I was eventually successful, after much failure, trial and error, and a real-world schooling in the basics of small business.
+I was eventually successful, after many failures, trial and error, and a real-world schooling in the basics of small business.

 Now I spend all of my time discussing the value of creative practice, from a business perspective.
 It was a popular topic a few years ago, largely due to the National Cultural Policy released in 2013 and the work of the Creative Industries Innovation Centre (CIIC) from 2009 to 2014.
 The Creative Australia policy document declared the goal of connecting creativity to national life “for a social and economic dividend”, and the CIIC found that the creative workforce represented 6.2% of total Australian employment and contributed $90 billion to our economy.